Clifford algebras, Spin groups and qubit trees: Efficient simulation

 where summation is applied to actually used set of indexes.
 For binary tree natural choice may include either $k = 1,\ldots,2m+1$ for $\UCl(2m+1)$, Spin$(2m+1)$ and $\mt R \in \mathrm{SO}(2m+1)$ or $k=2,\ldots,2m+1$ for $\UCl(2m)$, Spin$(2m)$ and $\mt R \in \mathrm{SO}(2m) \subset \mathrm{SO}(2m+1)$, {\em cf\/} \Eq{bgind2} for $m=3$.

-Here consideration of all generators with $\mt R \in \mathrm{SO}(2m+1)$ may be useful, because $\btg_1$ presents in quadratic Hamiltonian in terms for links such as $\btq_1^x$, $\btq_1^y$ in \Eq{qgenxy}.
+Here consideration of all generators with $\mt R \in \mathrm{SO}(2m{+}1)$ may be useful, because $\btg_1$ appears in quadratic Hamiltonian in terms for links such as $\btq_1^x$, $\btq_1^y$ in \Eq{qgenxy}.
 However, $\btg_1$ is dropped in constructions with creation and annihilation operators \Eq{bladd}.

-Evolution of state due to such unitary operators is $\ket{\phi'} = \xt{\op U}_{\mt R}\ket{\phi}$ and expectation value of $\btg_j$ is
+Evolution of state due to such unitary operators is $\ket{\phi'} = {\xtop U}_{\mt R}\ket{\phi}$ and expectation value of $\btg_j$ is

-where order of indexes is changed in comparison with \Eq{xspin} due to inversion $\xt{\op U}_{\mt R}^\dag = \xt{\op U}_{\mt R}^{-1}$. \Eq{xpbtr} is the formal algebraic analogue of an equation for matchgates \cite{JM8} with $\mt R \in \mathrm{SO}(2m)$, but for the different operators $\xt{\op U}_{\mt R}$, $\btg_j$ constructed from binary trees instead of linear chain.
-The quadratic terms were more suitable in \cite{JM8,JKMW9} and analogues of such expressions also can be introduced
+where order of indexes is changed in comparison with \Eq{xspin} due to inversion ${\xtop U}_{\mt R}^\dag = {\xtop U}_{\mt R}^{-1}$. \Eq{xpbtr} is the formal algebraic analogue of an equation for matchgates \cite{JM8} with $\mt R \in \mathrm{SO}(2m)$, but for the different operators ${\xtop U}_{\mt R}$, $\btg_j$ are constructed using binary trees instead of linear chain.
+The quadratic terms were more suitable in \citeref{JM8,JKMW9} and analogues of such expressions also can be introduced

 where condition $k_1 \neq k_2$ can be used because terms with equal indexes are disappear due to orthogonality of matrix ${\mt R}$.